ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 - I'd like to thank BinaryHarbinger aswell for giving me swaync config.
 Here's link to his repo: https://github.com/BinaryHarbinger/Dotfiles

-- And finally, a big shoutout to the co-developer and contributor, [FrogProg09](https://github.com/FrogProg09) that brings a lot into repo!
+- And finally, a biggest shoutout to the co-developer and contributor, [FrogProg09](https://github.com/FrogProg09) that brings a lot into repo!

 # Disclaimer
 This project is still under development.